 Responsible: Prof. Dr. Stefan Weber

-Description: Students will learn the central basic concepts and methods of probability theory and statistics and will be able to use them appropriately to solve application problems and implement them algorithmically.
-Topics include probability spaces, random variables, distributions, limit theorems, the basics of stochastic processes, and the basic concepts of statistics, especially estimators, confidence intervals, tests, Bayesian statistics and linear models, and algorithms for simulation and statistical procedures.
+Description: Students acquire a solid understanding of the fundamental concepts and methods of probability theory and statistics.
+They learn to apply these tools appropriately to solve practical problems and implement them algorithmically.
+Topics include, among others: probability spaces, random variables, distributions, limit theorems, fundamentals of stochastic processes, basic concepts of statistics—especially estimators, confidence intervals, hypothesis testing, Bayesian statistics, and linear models—as well as algorithms for simulation and statistical procedures.

 Language: English